May 3 – 10, 2025

 - Large Hairy Armadillo

 To get a taste for what we may see, check out the following photo galleries:

 Tour Participants Must Be in Good Shape!

-During my 2016 trip, we walked a lot.
-Over fifty miles, in fact.
-The terrain itself is not particularly challenging, but sometimes we had to hike out 2-3 miles to a cat.
-Do that all day for a week straight and it adds up!
+During my 2016 and 2017 trips, we walked a lot.
+As much as fifty miles in a week, in fact.
+Since 2019, we haven’t walked as much, but had to climb more hills to reach the pumas.
+The terrain itself is not always challenging, but on rare occasions we may have to hike out 2-3 miles to a cat.
+Shorter walks may be in the quarter- to half-mile range, but could be up or down a grade (and then the return leg).
+Do that for a week straight and it adds up!

 The land in this region is covered in low scrub and rolling hills.
 Occasionally we may be forced to go up and down steeper hillsides, some covered in pebbles or skree that make footing a little more uncertain.
 But overall, this is not “technical” hiking.
 On the other hand, we are carrying our camera gear the whole time!

 Hauling big lenses over several kilometers off and on throughout the week and potentially going up and down hills requires good balance and a fair level of fitness.
 Anyone who joins this adventure MUST be physically fit and prepared to carry their equipment over longer distances, potentially.
 If we encounter a cat that allows us to follow or walk with it, participants must be able to keep up.
 Otherwise, you’ll only get tail photos!